apostrophecms/apostrophe-astro/README.md

 to Apostrophe.
 Therefore any additional extensions you have added such as Apostrophe's hCaptcha and TOTP modules will work as expected.

-## Reserved routes
-As this integration proxies certain Apostrophe endpoints, there are some routes that are taken by those endpoints:
-- `/apos-frontend/[...slug]` for serving Apostrophe assets
-- `/uploads/[...slug]` for serving Apostrophe uploaded assets
-- `/api/v1/[...slug]` and `/[locale]/api/v1/[...slug]` for Apostrophe API endpoints
-- `/login` and `/[locale]/login` for the login page

-As all Apostrophe API endpoints are proxied, you can expose new api routes as usual in your Apostrophe modules, and be able to request them through your Astro application.
-Those proxies are forwarding all of the original request headers, such as cookies, so that Apostrophe login works normally.

 ## Redirections
 When Apostrophe sends a response as a redirection, you will receive a specially formatted `aposData` object containing `redirect: true`, a `url` property for the url